 How will my aid change from year to year?

 In general, your institutional financial aid will remain the same from year to year.
-However, federal aid is based on the results of your FAFSA and can vary with changes to your family’s income, assets, and household size.
+However, federal aid is based on the results of your FAFSA and can vary with changes to your family’s income, assets, and family size.
 It is important to complete the FAFSA as early as possible to ensure you are eligible for the most need-based financial aid available.

 Who has access to my financial aid information?

-How do I access the Financial Aid Section of Colleague Self-Service?
+How do I access the Financial Aid section of Colleague Self-Service?

 All students are able to access Colleague Self-Service once they are admitted to DigiPen.
 Students will be sent an email with their DigiPen credentials and instructions on setting up their password.
 Further email instructions will be sent from the Office of Financial Aid once a student’s financial aid offer letter is available to be viewed in Colleague Self-Service.
 The email will detail the steps to access the Financial Aid Information section of Colleague Self-Service.